Elering/estfeed-datahub-docs/eng/14-joint-invoice.md

 - `invoice`

 The header contains the metadata and invoice contains the base64 of the joint invoice.

+Joint invoices cannot be updated.
+In case of need for correction, the grid operator or closed distribution network operator will send new joint invoice message containing credit joint invoice XML and if needed a new joint invoice

 #### Attribute specific rules